e-vanitallie/Homologous_Phos/READ_ME.md

 2, 'XenRes_Sep': ";", 'OutputFile': matching_output_file_fullpath};
 ```
 **Section 2:**
-Remove the isoforms from the phospho-site database
+Remove the isoforms from the phospho-site plus human protein fasta file.
-    INPUTS -- info in dict_files and the regular expression to find the isforms
-    OUTPUT -- a fasta dictionary with the human references

 ```
+# 2  --- Remove the isoforms from the phospho-site database
+#   INPUTS -- info in dict_files and the regular expression to find the isforms
+#   OUTPUT -- a fasta dictionary with the human references

 print('Starting to generate human fasta file without isoforms.')

 no_iso_dict = st0.filter_fasta(dict_files["HumanFastaIn"],r"_iso",\